reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 By running the test before having the solution in place, we can make sure that we actually have a problem to solve.
 It turns out, we do, because running the test will result in an error like this:

 ```
-Failed to convert value of type 'java.lang.String' to required type '...RepositoryId';
+Failed to convert value of type 'java.lang.String'
+  to required type '...GitRepositoryId';
   nested exception is java.lang.IllegalStateException:
-  Cannot convert value of type 'java.lang.String' to required type '...RepositoryId':
+  Cannot convert value of type 'java.lang.String'
+  to required type '...GitRepositoryId':
   no matching editors or conversion strategy found
 ```